nfultz/uclaGEA.github.io/docs/index.md

 # GEA Wiki

-This wiki is the "single source of truth" for all things related to the UCLA Economics PhD program, collectively maintained by the graduate students.[^1] If you see something that there should be documentation for, submit a pull request.
+This wiki is the "single source of truth" for all things related to the UCLA Economics PhD program, collectively maintained by the graduate students.[^1] It serves as a companion to the department website and Graduate Student Handbook (which are maintained by department staff and faculty), to answer graduate student questions about processes, procedures, and resources.
+If you learn something about the department that should be written down, submit a pull request.
 See [How to Contribute](contribute) for more details.

-Add your name to the contributors line below.
-If you have any questions, email the maintainer.[^2]

 ----